The information-complete quantum theory: Conclussions and outlook

-According to the ICQT, the world underlying us is all about information (entanglement); it is informationally complete, deterministic, self-defining, and thus objective.
+According to the ICQT, the world underlying us is all about information (entanglement); it is information-complete, deterministic, self-defining, and thus objective.
 Such a world view (\textquotedblleft quantum determinism\textquotedblright) is of course quite different from what we learn from current quantum mechanics, but in some sense, returns to Einstein's world view and not surprisingly, represents an embodiment of Wheeler's thesis known as \textquotedblleft it from bit\textquotedblright\ \cite{Wheeler}.
-Such a viewpoint calls for a reconsideration of our current understanding on physical reality, information, spacetime (gravity) and matter, as well as their links.
+Such a viewpoint calls for a reconsideration of our current understanding on physical reality, information, spacetime (gravity), and matter, as well as their links.
 Let us cite the famous Einstein-Podolsky-Rosen paper \cite{EPR} here: \textquotedblleft\textit{While we have thus shown the wave function does not provide a complete description of the physical reality, we left open the question of whether or not such a description exists.
-We believe, however, that such a theory is possible}.\textquotedblright\ It is too early to judge whether or not our ICQT completes current quantum mechanics in the Einstein-Podolsky-Rosen sense as experiments will be the ultimate judgement.
-But if nature does work like a description provided by the ICQT, nature will be very funny and more importantly, nature does be comprehensible.
+We believe, however, that such a theory is possible}.\textquotedblright\ It is too early to judge whether or not our ICQT completes current quantum mechanics in the Einstein-Podolsky-Rosen sense cited above, as experiments will be the ultimate judgement.
+But if nature does work like a description provided by the ICQT, nature will be very funny and more importantly, nature does be comprehensible via a self-defining quantum structure.
+Einstein might be very happy to see that two of his important theoretical achievements, namely, general relativity (after being quantized in modern language) and the concept of quantum entanglement (discovered by him, together with Podolsky and Rosen), are very essential for our information-complete quantum description.

-\ \ \textbf{Acknowledgements} I am grateful to Chang-Pu Sun for bringing Ref.~\cite{Tipler} into my attention, and to Xian-Hui Chen, Dong-Lai Feng and Yao Fu for enjoyable discussions.
-This work was supported by the National Natural Science Foundation of China (Grant No. 61125502) and the CAS.
+\ \ \textbf{Acknowledgements} I am grateful to Chang-Pu Sun for bringing Refs.~\cite{Tipler,objectQM} into my attention, and to Xian-Hui Chen, Dong-Lai Feng and Yao Fu for enjoyable discussions.
+I also acknowledges University of Science and Technology of China, where the work was initiated.